 performances as a teenager to overcome her fear and eventually feel "right at home" on the stage.

 Those years of stage performances happened when as a young teenager she started traveling the nation with her parents, four sisters and three brothers for seven years.
 She and the older ones performed over 200 dates per year singing leads and harmonies on original and classic Southern Gospel music.
-Years later, now almost 19 and following a show in Indiana, near the Ohio border, not far from where Reshana had met a young man while on the road a couple of years prior, she literally ran right off the bus and eloped with her now current husband! (and much to her family's dismay and shock at the time!)
-For a while after, she sang and played bass guitar with her new husband in his state of Ohio.
-With the rest of the family traveling in two buses, another was soon married, and then another yet engaged, so the decision was made to localize themselves back in the state of Florida.
-At the same time, Reshana and her husband moved to Florida and rejoined the family musical group.
+Years later and now with the rest of the family traveling in two buses, one was soon married, and then another yet engaged, the decision was made to localize themselves back in the state of Florida.
 Just months after that, another decision was made to go back to their father, David McDowell's original roots of country music which was instilled in him by his father, Porter McDowell.
 For years after, the family performed singing country music together as Sweet Water Junction Band, before deciding to retire the family band in mid 2019.

 In the spring of 2016, Reshana was diagnosed with a